ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Usability Testing with Human Participants

+When participants use chatbots, their main concerns are that any PII they share might be stored indefinitely, repurposed for model training, or exposed in a breach.
+They are also concerned about query content privacy, as their conversation content could be combined with their personal information to build profiles for training or advertising purposes.
+Although these platforms now offer ``delete conversation'' buttons and incognito modes, participants remain unconvinced that such measures truly remove all information stored on the server.

-When asked about the most beneficial use cases for \system, all participants highlight scenarios where users have sensitive queries, whether involving personally identifiable information or information they prefer not to link to their personal accounts.
-Participants agree that the key advantage of \system is that it does not require a user profile, which allows users to have access to all chatbot features while maintaining their privacy from chatbot providers.
+These anxieties shape how participants think about \system's values.
+All participants recommend \system in scenarios where users have sensitive queries, whether involving personally identifiable or sensitive information that they prefer not to be linked to their personal accounts.
+Participants agree that \system's main advantage is that it does not require a user profile, which allows users to access all chatbot features while maintaining their privacy from chatbot providers.